 When and how can people vote in the election?

-Voting is online and will open after the final debate of Question Time on the 27th February (late in the evening) and remains open until 19:00 on Saturday the 2nd of March.
+Voting is online and will open after the final debate of Question Time on Tuesday 25 February (late in the evening) and remains open until 19:00 on Saturday 1 March.
 Voting is done by ‘single transferable vote’ (STV).
 This means that students rank their candidates in order of preference for each election, putting a 1 next to their first choice and a 2 next to their second choice etc. For a video explaining the STV process click here Example STV election – YouTube

 When and where are the results of the election announced?

-Results are announced in-person and broadcast live in Rubix on the Balcony from 20:00 on the 2nd of March.
+Results are announced in-person and broadcast live from 20:00 on Saturday 1 March.

 If I win in the election what happens next?

-If you are one of our winners, you will be contacted by the Students’ Union after the election with an explanation of when you will start your role, including when you will receive induction training.
+If you are one of our winners, you will take on the role in July.
+You will be contacted after the election including details of when you will receive induction training.
 Please look out for emails from the Union in your student email.